Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Introduction

+Advances in the experimental techniques in recent times can be used to study in detail the effect of disorder in these systems in well-controlled conditions.
 In particular, the experiments with cold atoms in optical lattices have proved to be exceptionally effective tools that provide with an ability to realise these quantum systems and carry out precise measurements on them, due to the remarkable control over the system parameters.
-Efficient isolation from the environment enables observation of coherent dynamics as well as non-equilibrium dynamics \cite{Cazalilla2011}.
+Efficient isolation from the environment enables observation of coherent dynamics as well as non-equilibrium dynamics~\cite{Cazalilla2011}.
 In laboratories, the successful observations of coherent as well as non-equilibrium dynamics depends on how well the isolation is between the system and the environment.
 Nevertheless, in any experimental set-up, noise cannot be fully avoided.
 For example, technical noise like the amplitude fluctuations of the optical lattice potential causes fluctuation in the Hamiltonian parameters.
-On the other hand, a major source of noise of quantum nature arises from the spontaneous emission events due to coupling to the vacuum modes of the electromagnetic radiations.
-It should also be noted that noise can be engineered in experimental set-ups in several physical scenarios.
+Temporal fluctuations can cause site-independent disorder whereas spatial fluctuations can cause site-dependent disorder.
+On the other hand, a major source of noise of quantum nature arises from spontaneous emission events due to coupling to the vacuum modes of the electromagnetic radiation.
+Therefore, it is important to study the evolution of the system in the presence of such noises.